bareos/bareos/docs/manuals/source/TasksAndConcepts/StorageBackends.rst

 New AWS S3 Buckets
 ^^^^^^^^^^^^^^^^^^

 As AWS S3 buckets are accessed via virtual-hosted-style buckets (like http://bucket.s3_server/object) creating a new bucket results in a new DNS entry.

-As a new DNS entry is not available immediatly, Amazon solves this by using HTTP temporary redirects (code: 307) to redirect to the correct host.
-Unfortenatly, the Droplet library does not support HTTP redirects.
+As a new DNS entry is not available immediately, Amazon solves this by using HTTP temporary redirects (code: 307) to redirect to the correct host.
+Unfortunately, the Droplet library does not support HTTP redirects.

 Requesting the device status only resturn a unspecific error: